projectcontour/contour/site/docs/master/grpc-tls-howto.md

 ### Generating Contour's keypair

-Then, we need to generate a keypair for Contour.
+Next, we need to generate a keypair for Contour.
 First, we make a new private key:

 ```
 $ openssl genrsa -out certs/contourkey.pem 2048
 ```

-Then, we create a CSR and have our CA sign the CSR and issue a cert.
+Then, we create a CSR and have our CA sign the CSR and issue a certificate.
 This uses the file [_integration/cert-contour.ext][2], which ensures that at least one of the valid names of the certificate is the bareword `contour`.
-This is required for the handshake to succeed, as `contour bootstrap` configures Envoy to pass this as the SNI for the connection.
+This is required for the handshake to succeed, as `contour bootstrap` configures Envoy to pass this as the SNI server name for the connection.

 ```
 $ openssl req -new -key certs/contourkey.pem \